seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 We'll make thee laugh and all this rout.

 **Theseus**
-Take twenty, domine.--How does my sweet heart?
+Take twenty, domine. - How does my sweet heart?

 **Hippolyta**
 Never so pleas'd, sir.

 **Emilia**
 'Twas an excellent dance, and for a preface,
-I never heard a better.
+I never heard a better. /

 **Theseus**
 / Schoolmaster, I thank you.
-One see 'em all rewarded.
+One see 'em all rewarded. /

 **Pirithous**
 / And here's something

 *\[Gives money.]*
-To paint your pole withal.
+To paint your pole withal. /

 **Theseus**
 / Now to our sports again.